Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don’t soak in a bathtub, hot tub, or pool until your doctor says it’s OK.

-Wait 3 day(s) after your surgery to begin showering.
+Wait several days after your surgery to start showering, or until your doctor says it's OK.
 Then shower as needed.
 Carefully wash your incision with soap and water.
 Gently pat it dry.
 Don’t rub the incision, or apply creams or lotions.

 Your incision was closed using sutures, staples, or strips of tape.
-If you have sutures or staples, they may need to be removed 2-3 weeks after surgery.
+If you have sutures or staples, they may need to be removed up to 2 to 3 weeks after surgery.
 Allow the strips of tape to fall off on their own.

-Use pain medication as directed by your doctor.
+Use pain medicine as directed by your doctor.

 Apply an ice pack or bag of frozen peas—or something similar—wrapped in a thin towel on your shoulder to reduce swelling for the first 48 hours.
 Leave the ice pack on for 20 minutes; then take it off for 20 minutes.
 Repeat as needed.